What should I do now?

-State law requires the Office of the Coroner to inquire into and determine the circumstances, manner, and cause of all sudden, violent, or unusual deaths and those deaths where the decedent has not been seen by a physician 30 days prior to death.
-In such cases the deceased will be taken to the Office of the Coroner’s facility and examined by a physician to determine the cause of death.
-A death certificate is issued after the examination is completed.
-Occasionally, more extensive testing is required, in which case an interim or “Pending” death certificate is issued which will allow the family to make funeral arrangements.
-An amendment will later be issued to accompany the death certificate following completion of special testing.
+State law requires the Office of the Coroner to inquire into and determine the circumstances, manner, and cause of all sudden, violent, or unusual deaths and those deaths where the decedent poses a health hazard.
+In such cases the deceased will be taken to the Office of the Coroner’s facility and examined to determine the cause of death.
+Occasionally, more extensive testing is required such as an autopsy, in which case the decedent will be transported to the Medical Examiner's Office in Missoula Montana.
+An interim or “Pending” death certificate is issued which will allow the family to make funeral arrangements.
+An amendment will later be issued to accompany the death certificate following completion of special testing (autopsy, toxicology).

 What about tissue/organ donation?

 The Office of the Coroner supports the donation of organs and tissues.
 With consent, many types of organs and tissues may be donated to help others.
-If you are interested in donation, please call __________________ as soon as possible.
-A representative will be available to answer your questions 24 hours a day.
+If you are interested in donation, please let our office know and we can assist in notifying the appropriate agency.

 Are tissues, organs, blood and/or body fluids retained after the autopsy and the release of the body?

-Yes, if the Coroner and Medical Examiner believe it will assist the inquiry into cause and manner of death, the decedent’s tissue(s)/organ(s)/body fluid(s) may be retained for analysis and/or evidentiary purposes pursuant to __________________.
-Tissues/organs/body fluids retained at autopsy or as part of any Medical Examiner investigative procedure will be disposed of pursuant to __________________.
+Yes, if the Coroner and Medical Examiner believe it will assist the inquiry into cause and manner of death, the decedent’s tissue(s)/organ(s)/body fluid(s) may be retained for analysis and/or evidentiary purposes pursuant to MCA 46-4-110.
+Tissues/organs/body fluids retained at autopsy or as part of any Medical Examiner investigative procedure will be disposed of pursuant to MCA 46-4-103 (2).